guendto/jomiel/README.md

 ## Features

+- Language and platform neutral messaging using [Protocol Buffers] and [ZeroMQ]

-- Customizable plugin system for adding support for video-sharing websites
+- A plugin architecture for extending video-sharing website support

-- Messaging ([Protocol Buffers]) is language-neutral and platform-neutral

-- Support for authentication and encryption (CURVE and SSH)
+- Authentication and encryption (CURVE and SSH)

-- [ZeroMQ] supports every modern language and platform

 - Runs fully as a service